 Taking a daily multivitamin may improve memory and help slow cognitive decline in older adults, according to a new study co-authored by researchers at Harvard Chan School.

 The Mediterranean-DASH Intervention for Neurodegenerative Delay (MIND) diet may reduce the risk of all-cause dementia among middle-aged and older adults, according to a new study led by Harvard Chan School.

 Thich Nhat Hanh Center for Mindfulness in Public Health Launched at Harvard T.H.
 Chan School of Public Health

 The Thich Nhat Hanh Center for Mindfulness in Public Health will launch April 26 at the Harvard Chan School.
 The Center’s mission is to empower people around the globe to live with purpose, equanimity, and joy through the…

-Plant-based low-carbohydrate diet linked with lower risk of premature death for people with type 2 diabetes
+Sugar-sweetened beverages linked with increased risk of premature death for people with type 2 diabetes

-Following a low-carbohydrate diet comprised primarily of plant-based foods was significantly associated with lower risk of premature death among people with type 2 diabetes, according to a new study led by researchers at Harvard Chan School.
+High consumption of sugar-sweetened beverages was associated with an elevated risk of premature death and incidence of cardiovascular disease among people with type 2 diabetes, according to a new study led by researchers at Harvard Chan School.
 Drinking…